 · Three Muses – for the incredible handcrafted cocktails and live jazz.

 By Lindsey Puls from Have Clothes, Will Travel

-Chicago is a city that fantastically blends old and new, modern and historic.
-It is the home of so much incredible art deco architecture, contemporary sculpture and design and hidden-away jazz and blues bars that come alive in the dark of night.
+Chicago is a city that fantastically blends old and new, modern and historic – an absolute must-see city on your East Coast travel.
+It is the home of so much incredible art deco architecture, contemporary sculpture and design and many exciting East Coast attractions such as hidden-away jazz and blues bars that come alive in the dark of night.

 A three day stay in Chicago is enough to just scratch the surface, but it would easily be possible to spend longer here.
 Staying around the Magnificent Mile is an excellent idea because you’re mostly walking distance to downtown and attractions like Navy Pier and the Chicago Riverwalk.

 In winter, Chicago can be bitterly cold, but so rewarding.
 Lake Michigan freezes over and looks utterly magical from up close at Oak Street Beach.
 In summer months, the same spot transforms from a winter wonderland into a lovely small swimming beach with fantastic city views.

 Millennium Park is a huge drawcard to Chicago, and most visitors will be familiar with the bean-shaped reflective Cloudgate sculpture that has become synonymous with the city.
 But Millennium Park has much more to offer including a winter ice-skating rink and an installation called the Crown Fountain which features faces of Chicago residents projected on two pillars at opposite ends of a reflecting pool.